-- Scholars are required to bring their Preuss Planner, all homework assignments, study materials, and a KBAR book to SEA.
+- Scholars are required to bring their Preuss Planner, all homework assignments, and study materials to SEA.
 At the conclusion of SEA scholars will submit a Planning Sheet documenting the completion of assignments that must be signed by the supervising teacher or tutor.
 Off-task and disruptive behavior will not be tolerated and will result in a referral. - SEA begins promptly at 9:00 a.m. and ends promptly at 11:00 a.m.
 Parents must pick up scholars promptly at 11:00 a.m., as adult supervision will not be available after that time. - Scholars check-in and are assigned to a tutorial room.
 Younger siblings or non-Preuss scholars are not allowed at SEA.
 Scholars will not be allowed to leave the classroom to wander or socialize with other scholars.
 Dress Code attire is not required at SEA.
-Eating is not permitted in the classrooms.